RichardValerosoUniverse/The-Valeroso-City/README.md

 * [ ] **Section 29 — Separability Clause**

 **Statutory text (verbatim):**
-*“Section 29.
-Separability Clause. — If any provision or section of this Act is held to be unconstitutional or invalid, the other provisions or sections hereof which are not affected thereby shall continue to be in full force and effect.”*
+*“If any provision or section of this Act is held to be unconstitutional or invalid, the other provisions or sections hereof which are not affected thereby shall continue to be in full force and effect.”*

 **Impactful violation example:**